gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 ### Step 1: Create a free Agility account

-In order to showcase best practices, evaluate, and help onboard new users when using Agility CMS, we recommend signing up for our pre-configured Blog Template.
+In order to showcase best practices, evaluate, and help onboard new users when using Agility CMS, this guide uses the pre-configured Blog Template.
 This template has a few Pages along with some Page Modules and Content Models already set for you to help support a familiar blogging experience.

 It's important to note though, that you can customize anything and everything in this template, it's just giving you a head start and serving as an example!